 The Captain stood up again and started pacing.
 “It was a quick decision.
 I had to make you an indentured servant right then.
 I was trying to save your life, boy.
 Can’t you see?”

-Josah looked down to his boots.
-To avoid the conversation altogether, he tried to focus on his scuffed-up boots.
+Josah looked down at his boots.
+Wanting to avoid the conversation, he tried to focus on his scuffed-up leather boots.
 He would make time to polish them again.
 His eyes moved on to the gleaming floors in a desperate attempt to push away his memories.

 “Josah,” the Captain spoke with a softer tone.
 Josah looked up.
 “That mark you bare on your right arm, a circle with a number in the center, is more than the mark of an indentured servant.
 It was your protection.
 Once I branded you with that mark, Luka and his band left.”

 “Sir, am I supposed to thank you for that?”

 “No, no, no,” said the Captain, shaking his head and walking towards Josah.
 “No, that’s my guilt to bare.
 I should have fought for you.
 But Luka was the only noble in the room that morning, and he had two witnesses.
 There was nothing I could do.”

 The Captain walked back to his chair and sat down.
 He allowed himself to smile a bit and said.
 “You were the most cooperative boy I ever met, working hard at every task I gave you.”